dsu-arl/event-gca-ctf-dojo/python-math-operators/math/DESCRIPTION.md

 1. Create a new file with the file extension `.py`
 2. Write the python code to get a number from the user (Don't forget to typecast)
 3. Use modulus to show if the number is odd or even.
 Your program should print `0` for even and `1` for odd. *(Remember even numbers are always divisible by two)*
-4. Test your code with `python yourFile.py`
-5. Verify your solution with `verify yourFile.py`
 ```bash
 # example output
 Please enter a number: 5